 - 1. Admission to the college; - 2.
-Completion of prerequisites as indicated by the Admissions and Guidance Office; the Admissions Office confirms that the criteria listed below have been met by the application date.
+Completion of prerequisites as indicated by the Admissions and Guidance Office; the Admissions Office confirms that the criteria listed below have been met by the application date. - 3.

-Courses in progress will not meet requirements. - 3.
 Verification of the completion of the program application.
 Applications will be date stamped upon receipt in the Admissions Office and must be submitted on the first Monday in October each year.
 Students must apply every year.